 We loved staying here, especially as there is so much to do (right on your doorstep)

 3.)
 Explore Fort Lauderdale

-Perched around 30-minutes drive from Miami, Fort Lauderdale one of the best places in Florida to visit if you want a relaxing vacation.
+Perched around 30-minute drive from Miami, Fort Lauderdale is one of the best places in Florida to visit if you want a relaxing vacation.
 That being said, there’s also a heap of party spots and cool bars to visit if that’s more your thing.

 Once here, make sure to explore Stroll along Las Olas Boulevard and stop off at Louie Bossi’s for some of the best Italian food in the city.
 Also, after relaxing on the beaches, head over to Bonnet House and see the art murals in nearby Hollywood, too.

 Known as the oldest city in the United States, St. Augustine on Florida’s Atlantic Coast is a gem of a city and easily up there as one of the best places in Florida to visit.

 Now, the Spanish colonial architecture (along the city’s streets) is totally gorgeous and pretty unique in a state that has lots of new cities.